Searchlink123/ice-cream/README.md

 # Responsive Ice-Cream Website
-This is my ice cream website
+This is Responsive Ice-Cream Website.

 # Screenshot